Travel to Charleston and meet us at the Ansonborough Inn,

 the only tea grown in America.
 Here, we'll enjoy a tour of the working tea

-factory, visit the tasting room, enjoy a trolley tour of the fields and then
+factory, visit the tasting room and enjoy a trolley tour of the fields.

 tasting room (at your expense), meander through the rows of grapes, or visit

 the farm.
+Your leaders will provide a picnic lunch on the grounds.
 Afterwards, we'll shuttle on to Beaufort (approximately 90 minutes),

 where you can make yourself at home at the Beaufort Inn.
 The inn is